-What is Emotional Learning for 5-year-olds?
+Understanding Emotional Learning for 5-Year-Olds

-At age five, your little one already has a few years of experience in emotional development.
+At age 5, your little one already has a few years of experience in emotional development.
 Emotions are not as scary and overwhelming as they were before.
 In fact, they likely developed some skills to help them regulate their emotions a bit better and find it more comfortable talking about their emotions.
 Though they have not yet completely mastered their capabilities in controlling their impulses, they are getting better at it.
 Rather than demanding to play with the toy right now, they have gained patience and will wait for their turn and even ask first before taking something that doesn't belong to them.

 With their improved emotion regulation skills, you'll notice that when your five-year-old gets mad, rather than physically throwing a tantrum, they are more likely to express their anger and frustration through words.
 Though it seems like an upgrade from tantrums that never fail to cause a scene, make sure you teach your little ones appropriate ways to express their anger, as words can be extremely harmful.